This thread was archived. Please ask a new question if you need help.

 (1) Is there anything special about the way Firefox is starting up, for example, with "Compatibility" options set in the program shortcut, or through a security sandbox, that might change how it interacts with Windows to request more memory?

 (2) Your crash report shows nearly 20 extensions active.
 If you discover a site or set of actions that reliably cause the crash, could you try it in Firefox's Safe Mode?
 That's a standard diagnostic tool to deactivate extensions and some advanced features of Firefox.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 If Firefox is running: You can restart Firefox in Safe Mode using